aptech/docs/docs/CR-include.rst

     #include  "/gauss/inc/cond.inc"

-The command will cause the code in the program ``cond.inc`` to be merged into the current program at the point at which this statement appears.
+The command will cause the code in the program :file:`cond.inc` to be merged into the current program at the point at which this statement appears.

 .. seealso:: Functions `run`, :func:`lineson`